Plastic Wastes: The silent killer Nigerians love

 No face mask, no vaccines: The unprotected life of scavengers

-From Ariaria market, to northern commercial city of Kano and the western megacity of Lagos, scavengers are ubiquitous in stamping out plastic waste from the environment.
+From Ariaria market to the northern commercial city of Kano and the western megacity of Lagos, scavengers are ubiquitous in stamping out plastic waste from the environment.

 A recycler, Funto Boroffice says this about them: “They are the unsung heroes of the solid waste management sector in Nigeria, doing the work that a lot of us would not want to do.
 Urban waste pickers are among the poorest people in Nigeria and in FCT.”